The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 What did I get wrong?

-And nobody ever you gotta use this is very, very dangerous ground for you to be on to be so bold in accusing me of missing the point.
+This is very, very dangerous ground for you to be on to be so bold in accusing me of missing the point.

-And there's a big Dallas cowboy poster on the back wall.
+The point is, this is a diner in Texas, and there's a big Dallas cowboy poster on the back wall.

 Yeah.

-And her men in this case are the Dallas cowboys, and so she's going to get even with these guys who have no respect at all for daring to sit there and root for the Eagles in front of her Dallas poster.
+And her men in this case are the Dallas Cowboys, and so she's going to get even with these guys who have no respect at all for daring to sit there and root for the Eagles in front of her Dallas poster.

 I must have caught the ad halfway through it.